 Mahasiddhas, as far as I can see, are completely free individuals, Buddhas in essence and actuality, completely unconditioned and free from everything, even from the path that lead them to complete freedom.

-Mahasiddha Saraha is considered one of the first Masters of Mahamudra and Tantra (seen in the drawing on the right hand side).
+Mahasiddha Saraha is considered one of the first Masters of Mahamudra and Tantra (seen in the drawing).

 Mahasiddhas are far, far beyond puny human intellect and reasoning and completely unfettered by human-made structures (religions, philosophies, various cultures, “spiritual” establishments, dogmas and doctrines, etc.).
 Being mostly Tantrikas (practitioners of Tantra) and Tantra Masters, they went all the way out of this deceptive world only to return, meaning they did not assume some religious role, or took part in some social charade; quite the opposite: they left all of that drama behind only to come back eventually, embracing everything that material energy (mahamaya) has to offer.

 What I received

 My eternal treasure, my protector, spiritual master, and root guru is Goraknath Mahasiddha (see a photo of one of his emanations below).

 Immortal by choice, forever preset here upon this Earth, sounding his damaru for all able adepts to hear.

 Over almost three decades (of present life) He taught me many, many things, one being the most important:

 There is no jumping